BROADBAND & ASSOCIATED INFRASTRUCTURE MAPPING ANALYSIS PROJECT (BAIMAP)

 It is has been a universal understanding for some time that access to high speed internet is essential for advancing our economy, quality of life and the sustainability of our communities.
 So why are there areas in Northern Ontario where high speed internet is not yet available to all our population?

 Blue Sky Net along with project partners has developed a sophisticated analysis tool that has mapped all broadband coverage in Northern Ontario.
 Through unprecedented participation from Internet Service Providers (ISPs) a comprehensive database of coverage areas and gaps has been created.
 Population and dwelling statistics were also superimposed on these coverage maps in order to determine the number of people and households who were likely impacted by a lack of sustainable access to broadband.
-All of this data was divided into over 18,000 smaller neighbourhood clusters in order to more closely see blocks of un-served and undeserved individuals.
+All of this data was divided into over 18,000 smaller neighbourhood clusters as well as individual properties in order understand the impact of these undeserved areas.

 A cost analysis was also conducted.
 With the participation from the ISPs operating in Northern Ontario cost estimates for expanding infrastructure in uncovered and under-covered areas were provided.
 Maps and data as well as the cost analysis were provided to government funding programs to aid in policy and budget allocations.
 Data was also provided back to all participating ISPs to assist them in visualising what opportunities may exist in expanding their business and network coverage into new, inadequately served markets.